-Assuming an initial public offering price of \$21.00, the midpoint of the range set forth on the cover page of this prospectus, we intend to use all of the net proceeds of this offering to repay approximately \$700.1 million of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
+Assuming an initial public offering price of \$, the midpoint of the range set forth on the cover page of this prospectus, we intend to use all of the net proceeds of this offering to repay approximately \$ of the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
 Prior to such use of proceeds, the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
-Prior to such use of proceeds, the "Due from Clear Channel Communications" intercompany account, and approximately \$294.9 million of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be contributed to our capital by Clear Channel Communications.
-Upon expiration of the underwriters' option to purchase additional shares of our Class A common stock, and to the extent the underwriters do not exercise the option in full, we intend to exchange up to 5,250,000 additional shares of our Class B common stock with Clear Channel Communications for the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be accessed to repay, such that they are repaid in full.
-The aggregate number of shares of our Class B common stock that the underwriters have an option to purchase, less (ii) the actual number of shares of Class A common stock that the underwriters purchase from us pursuant to the option.
+Prior to such use of proceeds, the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes.
+Prior to such use of proceeds, the outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be reduced by approximately \$, the balance at , 2005 in the "Due from Clear Channel Communications" intercompany account, and approximately \$ of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes will be contributed to our capital by Clear Channel Communications.
+Upon expiration of the underwriters' option to purchase additional shares of our Class A common stock, and to the extent the underwriters do not exercise the option in full, we intend to exchange up to additional shares of our Class B common stock with Clear Channel Communications for the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes that the proceeds from the exercise of such option otherwise would have been used to repay, such that they are repaid in full.
+The aggregate number of shares of our Class B common stock so exchanged will equal (i) the number of additional shares of Class A common stock that the underwriters have an option to purchase, less (ii) the actual number of shares of Class A common stock that the underwriters purchase from us pursuant to the option.

-Our total indebtedness after this offering and after application of all of the net proceeds of this offering to repay a portion of the intercompany indebtedness owed to Clear Channel Communications will be approximately \$2.7 billion, approximately \$2.5 billion of which will be intercompany indebtedness owed to Clear Channel Communications.
+Our total indebtedness after this offering and after application of all of the net proceeds of this offering to repay a portion of the intercompany indebtedness owed to Clear Channel Communications will be approximately \$, approximately \$2.5 billion of which will be intercompany indebtedness owed to Clear Channel Communications.
 See "Description of Indebtedness."